-As a female voiceover, I am often asked for my clear and enthusiastic voice.
-My clients call my voice warm and fresh, honest and convincing.
-My voice will give your product a unique sound.
+As a Dutch female voiceover, I am often asked for my clear and enthusiastic voice.
+For e-learning, business explanation, video promo, commercial, etc. My clients call my voice warm and fresh, honest and convincing.
+My Dutch voice will give your product (elearning or business) a unique sound.
 I work as a voice-over and voice actor, from my own studio and on location.
 Feel free to have a listen, see if you like my sound, and don’t hesitate to download an audio file.
 Would you like a custom demo?
 Please just ask!
 I will gladly make a (free) custom demo for your video project.

 Explainer video for Microsoft with my voice